inrialearninglab/ai4t/docs/module-3-AI-at-our-service/3-1-to-question-are-humans-fit-for-the-scrap-heap/3-1-1-a-revolution-that-affects-both-blue-and-white-collar-workers.md

 hide:
 - toc
 ---
-### A revolution that affects both blue and white collar workers

 Previous industrial revolutions have always had an almost exclusive impact on the category of workers known as "**blue-collar workers**".
 That is, occupations involving rather manual tasks.